OATP FAQ

 • Anything about OA, such as policies, news stories, scholarly articles, preprints, studies, surveys, reports, announcements, books, dissertations, datasets, calls for papers, funding opportunities, job ads, conferences, workshops, organizations, projects, tools, services, blog posts, slide presentations, videos, podcasts, wikis, FAQs.
 If an item is about OA (making it relevant), and if it's online with a unique URL (making it taggable), then we want to tag it, new or old, in any language, from any country, on any aspect of OA.

-• If an item is not about OA, we do not tag it, even if happens to be OA.
+• If an item is not about OA, we don't tag it.
+We don't tag items just because they are OA.

 • We construe "about OA" broadly and often tag items about scholarly communication.